Formulary

 Germain Fine-grain Developer

-Originally suggested by Morris Germain in the 1930's, this formula has never been widely used, but it deserves to be.
+Originally suggested by the writer and photographer Morris Germain in the 1930's, this formula has never been widely used, but it deserves to be.
+The original is found in Germain's "Darkroom Handbook and Formulary" which was part of the Ziff Davis "Little Technical Library".

 It has also been posted on the Internet, along with some initial speculation, later abandoned, that it may be the original formula for Harvey's 777 Panthermic, which was introduced commercially in 1938.
 The speculation was based on this formula's use of 7 grams each of three ingredients.
 The Internet article is fascinating, and can be seen here: unblinking eye 777 article.

 It is not possible for us to know the formulation of Harvey's 777 Panthermic, as originally sold by Defender, later by Dupont, and currently by BPI.
-That formula was never made public.
-The powder mixture of 777 Panthermic has a very different appearance from the powders that make up this developer and the 777 definitely contains carbonate, which this does not.
+That original formula was never made public, and it has been modified and updated several times since 1938.
+The powder mixture of today's 777 Panthermic has a very different appearance from the powders that make up the Germain developer and the 777 definitely contains carbonate, which Germain's developer does not.
 This does not detract from the usefulness of Germain's developer.
 It has a very long shelf life, and gives outstanding images on most black and white films.

 Metol